 A telephone number will be on file, and if more information is required, he can contact the patient.
 A prescription and advice, or advice only, will be given.
 This might include the need to see the patient.

-Requests for repeat prescription must be made after 10am. and at least twenty-four hours before the script can be collected.
-The prescription will be available the Next Working Day.
+Requests for repeat prescription must be made after 9.30am. and at least twenty-four hours before the script can be collected.

-The request can be made in person at the front desk, by telephone or in writing (by including a stamped addressed envelope) or by online.
+The request can be made by telephone, or in writing (by including a stamped addressed envelope) or by online.
 Please contact reception to find out details on how to register.